esp8266/Arduino/doc/installing.rst

 Instructions - Other OS
 ~~~~~~~~~~~~~~~~~~~~~~~

+-  First, make sure you don't already have an ESP8266 core version installed
+   using the Board Manager (see above).
+If you do, uninstall it from the
+   Board Manager before proceeding.

 -  Open the console and go to Arduino directory.
 This can be either your
    *sketchbook* directory (usually ``<Documents>/Arduino``), or the
    directory of Arduino application itself, the choice is up to you.

 -  Clone this repository into hardware/esp8266com/esp8266 directory.
    Alternatively, clone it elsewhere and create a symlink, if your OS
    supports them.